Codecademy Pro: Worth It or Waste of Money?

 4. Certificates of Completion

-Codecademy Pro provides certificates for completing individual courses as well as entire learning paths, giving learners a tangible way to showcase their achievements.
+Codecademy Pro provides certificates for completing individual courses and entire learning paths, giving learners a tangible way to showcase their achievements.

-These certificates demonstrate your commitment to learning and your ability to acquire new skills, making them a valuable addition to your resume and LinkedIn profile.
+These certificates demonstrate your commitment to learning and ability to acquire new skills, making them valuable additions to your resume and LinkedIn profile.

 By displaying these credentials, you can highlight your coding skills to potential employers or clients, setting yourself apart in the job market.